davidobrien1/project-iris-data/README.md

 Github was used to create the repository for this project.
 I find it was a very useful tool in tracking the history of the code used and it clearly shows how the code was developed.
 I found it useful for confirming that the syntax being used in the readme file was correct.

-###

 ### References

-Search terms used - iris data set, fisher's iris data set, iris flower data set, multivariate data set, Anderson's iris data set, Ronald Fisher, iris data set analysis, scatter plot numpy, matplotlib scatter plot example, sort csv columns into arrays python, matplotlib multiple array scatter plot, plot data points in different colors matplotlib, matplotlib scatter color by value
+Search terms used - iris data set, fisher's iris data set, iris flower data set, multivariate data set, Anderson's iris data set, Ronald Fisher, iris data set analysis, scatter plot numpy, matplotlib scatter plot example, sort csv columns into arrays python, matplotlib multiple array scatter plot, plot data points in different colors matplotlib, matplotlib scatter color by value, straight line on scatter plot python

 1 - https://www.kaggle.com/lalitharajesh/iris-dataset-exploratory-data-analysis